cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-reset.md

 ## Compatibility

-`RESET` is a Greenplum Database extension.
+`RESET` is a Cloudberry Database extension.

 ## See Also